|

 Alabama Operation Wipe Out

-Operation Wipe Out is a partnership to eliminate cervical cancer as a public health threat in Alabama by bringing together the power of Alabama’s public, private, and non-profit sectors to expand access to evidence-based cervical cancer prevention, early detection, and treatment.
+eliminate cervical cancer as a public health threat in Alabama by bringing together the power of Alabama’s public, private, and non-profit sectors to expand access to evidence-based cervical cancer prevention, early detection, and treatment.
 On May 8, 2023, the Alabama Department of Public Health launched the Strategic Action Plan for Cervical Cancer Elimination as a Public Health Problem in the State of Alabama, making Alabama the first state to implement a plan of this kind.
 Learn more here.
+From its initial launch, collaborators from Operation Wipe Out are making strides, not only in Alabama, but helping pave the way for many states by being the blueprint to help others replicate their elimination plan beginning with cervical cancer.
+In May 2024, Operation Wipeout was highlighted in a feature, Cervical Cancer Can Be Eliminated.
+Alabama Is Leading the Way in the Wall Street Journal, highlighting missed opportunities for HPV vaccination

+and racial, ethnic, and geographic disparities in cervical cancer rates.
 The St. Jude HPV Cancer Prevention Program is honored to support the efforts of Operation Wipe Out to eliminate cervical cancer as a public health problem.

-A Night Out for Wipe Out
+A Night Out for

-Join Operation Wipe Out on June 21 for A Night Out for Wipe Out, a gala benefiting Operation Wipe Out.
+for A Night Out for Wipe Out, a gala benefiting Operation Wipe Out.
 Dress to impress in your summery best, for an elegant evening replete with delicious food and drink, music, and a cause that's now more important than ever.

 Proceeds from the event will directly support Operation Wipe Out’s activities to expand access to HPV vaccination and cervical cancer screening and treatment in the state of Alabama.

-Celebrate the tremendous success – and still untapped potential – of Operation Wipe Out alongside partners, cancer survivors, and a growing community of supporters and friends, as we look to a future free of cervical cancer in Alabama.
+Out alongside partners, cancer survivors, and a growing community of supporters and friends, as we look to a future free of cervical cancer in Alabama.
 Learn more about A Night Out for Wipe Out here.

 Partner Activities and Updates

-Immunize Arkansas hosted its annual 2024 HPV Summit, HPV Vaccination: Erasing Cancer One Shot at a Time, on May 3 in Little Rock.
-Presenters gave healthcare providers tools to talk with patients about the benefits of HPV vaccination and shared best practices about ways to increase HPV vaccination rates.
+Arkansas Immunize Arkansas HPV Summit Immunize Arkansas hosted its annual 2024 HPV Summit, HPV Vaccination: Erasing Cancer One Shot at a Time, on May 3 in Little Rock.
+Presenters gave healthcare providers tools to talk with

 The St. Jude HPV Cancer Prevention Program team collaborated with the Alabama Operation Wipe Out team, represented by Heather White, DrPH, Executive Director for TogetHER for Health.
 The co-lead presentation resources available to spread awareness about the HPV vaccination, but the highlight was the discussion of Operation Wipe Out, and how the plan aims to eliminated cervical cancer as a public health problem in Alabama by raising awareness about HPV and cervical cancer prevention and facilitating access to vaccination, screening, follow-up, and treatment.